-If you’re applying with the Coalition Application, you’ll answer one prompt in 300 words or fewer.
-You’ll also include an audio, video, image, or document file that you have created this is meaningful to you and related in some way to your essay.
-You’ll write one sentence to show how this relates to your essay.
+If applying via the Coalition App, you'll also include an audio, video, image, or document file that you have created this is meaningful to you and related in some way to your essay.
+You'll write one sentence to show how this relates to your essay.

 Yale Supplemental Essays Analyzed

 There are three longer supplemental essays listed above are required of applicants who submit either the Common or Coalition applications must choose from.
 The prompts are the same for both applications.
 Remember, the first prompt is required, and you’ll be able to choose one of the remaining two essay prompts for a total of two essays.
-If you're submitting the Coalition Application, you must respond to one and include a piece of media that’s meaningful to you.
+If you're submitting the Coalition Application, you must respond to two and include a piece of media that's meaningful to you.

 Essay Prompt 1